kyma-project/lifecycle-manager/docs/contributor/02-controllers.md

 The Kyma CR in Kyma Control Plane shows the initial specification and the current status.
 To install a module, Lifecycle Manager uses the specification from the remote cluster Kyma CR.

+### Requeuing the Kyma CR

+The `Kyma` CR is requeued at set intervals using specific flags from the Lifecycle Manager.
+This ensures that the Kyma CR is periodically reprocessed, allowing the controller to detect and apply any changes that may have occurred during that time.
+Additionally, several watch mechanisms have been implemented, enabling the controller to requeue Kyma CRs when certain events occur.

+These watches monitor `Kyma`, `Secret`, `Manifest`, and `ModuleReleaseMeta` CRs, ensuring that the relevant Kyma CRs are requeued whenever these CRs are created, updated, or deleted.
+In particular, the watch mechanism for `ModuleReleaseMeta` CRs has a [dedicated implementation](../../pkg/watch/module_release_meta_change.go).
+This ensures that any Kyma CRs using a module in a channel affected by the `ModuleReleaseMeta` CR are requeued as needed.

 ## Mandatory Modules Controllers

 Lifecycle Manager uses two Mandatory Modules Controllers: